meepowlz/Spotify-MFA/method-procedure.md

 - [x] Set up a basic web server to host the project on
 - [x] Set up Twilio & have it successfully send a message
 - [x] Have Twilio send an authentication code
 - [ ] Fix so other phone numbers can work?
+[Read here](https://www.twilio.com/blog/international-phone-number-input-html-javascript)
 - [ ] Ensure the session gets reset on application load?
 - [ ] Work on secret keys, cookies, and storing user data